 - S.620 The Community College to Career Fund Act would create partnerships between community colleges and employers to train Americans for jobs in high-demand industries.
 These include healthcare, clean energy, advanced manufacturing, and information technology.

 - H.R.1880 / S. 806 The College For All Act would establish a partnership between federal and state governments to cover the full cost of college tuition for families earning under $125,000 per year.
-It would also make community colleges completely tuition-free, cut student loan rates, and allow Pell Grants to be used for non-tuition fees such as books and housing.
+Community college tuition would be made completely free.
+The bill would also cut student loan rates and allow Pell Grants to be used for non-tuition fees such as books and housing.

 - H.R.
-610 repeals the Elementary and Secondary Education Act of 1965, limits the authority of the Department of Education, establishes a voucher program, and overturns the requirement that school lunches increase the availability of fruits, vegetables, whole grains, and dairy while reducing the levels of sodium, saturated fat, and trans fat.
+610 repeals the Elementary and Secondary Education Act of 1965.
+This repeal limits the authority of the Department of Education and establishes a voucher program.
+It would also overturn the requirement that school lunches increase the availability of fruits, vegetables, whole grains, and dairy while reducing levels of sodium, saturated fat, and trans fat.

 See also the State and Local Pages for state-by-state legislative tracking.

-Studies show that many school choice programs do not provide enough funding to low-income families to provide for the full cost of private school tuition.
-Few charters perform better than low-performing traditional public schools do, and high-performing charter school networks stayed away from Michigan when they started incentivizing charter schools because of how unstable the school market is absent regulation.
-Vouchers would have the impact of giving taxpayer money to religious schools, because most private schools are religiously affiliated.
+Proposed changes to education rely heavily on school vouchers.
+Vouchers are "publicly funded scholarships that students may use for private-school tuition."
+These programs claim to give parents and students better choices than public schools.
+However, studies show that many school choice programs do not provide enough funding to low-income families to cover the full cost of private school tuition.
+Few charters perform better than low-performing traditional public schools .
+Vouchers would also give taxpayer money to religious schools, because most private schools are religiously affiliated.

-- Trump's educational program would encourage more students to attend charter schools, which are 16% more likely to suspend students than non-charter schools.
+- Trump's education agenda would encourage more students to attend charter schools.
+Charter schoolsh are 16% more likely to suspend students than non-charter schools.

-- Secretary of Education Betsy DeVos has shown enthusiasm for taxpayer-funded private school vouchers, and during his campaign President Trump proposed a $20 billion federal voucher program.
+- Secretary of Education Betsy DeVos has shown enthusiasm for taxpayer-funded private school vouchers.
+During his campaign, President Trump proposed a $20 billion federal voucher program.

 Students with Disabilities

 Every child with a disability has a right to receive a free appropriate public education (FAPE) under the Individuals with Disabilities Education Act (IDEA).
-The Supreme Court has found the definition of a FAPE to mean special education and related services that “(A) have been provided at public expenses, under public supervision and direction, and without charge; (B) meet the standards of the State educational agency; (C) include an appropriate preschool, elementary, or secondary school education in the State involved, and (D) are provided in conformity with the individualized education plan (IEP).
+Defining FAPE, the Supreme Court has ruled that special education and related services must meet certain benchmarks.
+First, they must “have been provided at public expenses, under public supervision and direction, and without charge".
+They must also "meet the standards of the State educational agency" and "include an appropriate preschool, elementary, or secondary school education in the State involved".
+Finally, these services must be "provided in conformity with the individualized education program (IEP)."
 Appropriate IEPs are “reasonably calculated to enable the child to receive educational benefits.”

-In March 2017, Endrew F. v.
-Douglas County School District was decided by the Supreme Court.
-In an 8-0 finding, the Court determined that the Individuals with Disabilities Education Act (IDEA) requires that a child’s individualized education plan (IEP) “must be appropriately ambitious in light of his circumstances.”
-Chief Justice Roberts, who wrote the opinion, made it clear again that “for children fully integrated in the regular classroom, this would typically require an IEP ‘reasonably calculated to enable the child to achieve passing marks and advance from grade to grade.’”
-He also said that that “the goals may differ, but every child should have the chance to meet challenging objectives.”
-The Court rejected the “merely more than the bare minimum" (or de minimis) test applied by the Tenth Circuit, finding instead that schools are required to show that an “IEP is reasonably calculated to enable the child to make progress appropriate in light of his circumstances.”
+In March 2017, the Supreme Court ruled that the Individuals with Disabilities Education Act (IDEA) requires that a child’s individualized education plan (IEP) “must be appropriately ambitious in light of his circumstances.”
+Chief Justice Roberts wrote the 8-0 opinion.
+The Court made it clear that “for children fully integrated in the regular classroom, this would typically require an IEP ‘reasonably calculated to enable the child to achieve passing marks and advance from grade to grade.’”
+Roberts continued, “the goals may differ, but every child should have the chance to meet challenging objectives.”
+The Court rejected the “merely more than the bare minimum" (or de minimis) test applied by the Tenth Circuit.
+Instead, they ruled that schools are required to show that an “IEP is reasonably calculated to enable the child to make progress appropriate in light of his circumstances.”

-- Education Secretary Betsy DeVos stated in her confirmation hearing that enforcement of the Individuals with Disabilities Education Act should be left to the states, seemingly unaware that this is a federal law.
+- Education Secretary Betsy DeVos stated in her confirmation hearing that enforcement of the Individuals with Disabilities Education Act should be left to the states.
+She seemed unaware that it is a federal law.

-- Trump has rescinded Obama-era protections for transgender students under Title IX, which means that students could be required, under the authority of state or local school boards, to use restrooms and changing facilities that correspond with their biological gender rather than their gender identity.
+- Trump has rescinded Obama-era protections for transgender students under Title IX.
+This means students could be required, under the authority of state or local school boards, to use restrooms and changing facilities that correspond with their biological gender, rather than their gender identity.
 It would also limit students' eligibility to play on sports teams that correspond with their gender identity.
 It does still allow school boards to implement their own protections, and permits individuals or advocacy groups to appeal to federal courts if a transgender student's rights have been violated.

-- The House of Representatives and Senate have voted to repeal rules and regulations of the Every Student Succeeds Act (ESSA) enacted by President Obama, with wide bi-partisan support, to create more collaboration between the federal and state governments with regard to testing and civil rights; after the President signs the legislation Education Secretary Betsy DeVos will have broad new power over our public education system.
+- The House of Representatives and Senate have voted to repeal parts of the Every Student Succeeds Act (ESSA).
+ESSA was enacted by President Obama with wide bi-partisan support.
+The Act expanded collaboration on testing and civil rights between the federal and state governments.
+After President Trump approves the repeal, Education Secretary Betsy DeVos will have broad new power over our public education system.